INVITATION

 THE ROLE OF THE ADULT PARISH VOLUNTEER (2 or more persons)

-The primary role of each Adult Parish Volunteer is to journey with the Lenten Youth Ambassadors of their parish from the educational day until completion of the ambassadors chosen initiative(s).
+The primary role of each Adult Parish Volunteer is to journey with the Lenten Youth Ambassadors of their parish from the educational day until completion of the ambassadors chosen initiative(s) before Palm Sunday (24th March 2024).

 This journey includes:

-1) undertaking safeguarding training, which will incorporate necessary paperwork (if not undertaken already)
+1) undertaking safeguarding training and Garda vetting (if not undertaken already)

 2) participating in the educational day with students